Please follow the guidelines below to write guest-posts for Law School Policy Review.

-- Any references must be in the form of hyperlinks, linked to keywords and phrases in the body of the submission.
-Footnotes can be used too but should be avoided as far as possible.
+- References must be in the form of hyperlinks, linked to keywords and phrases in the body of the submission.
+Use of Footnotes should be limited to offline sources only.

-- The author is also required to attach an image to accompany the piece.
+- The author is also requested to attach an image to accompany the piece.
 The Image should be representative of the submission’s topic, area or argument.
 It should be high quality (upwards of 1000p) and aspect ratio of 1:1 (Square).
 You may find copyright-free images on https://ccsearch.creativecommons.org/.
 Please make sure you mention the image source in the email, for the purposes of giving creator credits.

 - Submissions may be accepted/rejected based solely on the discretion of the Editorial Board.
-The editorial board will evaluate submissions on basis of criteria including but not limited to originality, language, structure and analysis.
+The editorial board will evaluate submissions on the basis of criteria including but not limited to originality, argumentation, language, structure and analysis.
 Purely descriptive pieces are discouraged.
 Editors shall compare submissions with existing literature available elsewhere to assess novelty.

-- The Editorial Board may take up to 7 days to respond to submissions.
-Once accepted, the author can expect the submission to be published within 3 days of acceptance.
+- The Editorial Board may take up to 9 days to respond to submissions.
+Once accepted, the submission shall be published within 7 days of acceptance.

-- Once posted on LSPR, a submission may be cross-posted on other platforms 3 days after the post on LSPR.
+- Once posted on LSPR, a submission may be cross-posted on other platforms.
 The cross-post must carry the words ‘First posted on Law School Policy Review’, with a link to the LSPR post.